 Complex high-speed trajectories require different controller behaviors along the track.
 For example, consider the reference trajectory illustrated in Fig. 4.
 The initial segment, depicted in blue, is approximately planar but has a large curvature in the x-y plane.
-In contrast, the drop segment, depicted in green in Fig. 4, has a large gradient in height, but little motion in the x-y plane.
+In contrast, the drop segment, depicted in green in Fig. 4, has a large gradient in height, but little motion in the xy plane.
 Clearly, these two segments need different controller behaviors to be successfully tracked.
 The blue planar segment requires the controller to be very precise on x-y tracking, but less controller authority is needed on the z-plane.
 Conversely, the large drop in altitude of the green segment necessitates very accurate tracking of the reference on the z plane, but less on the x-y one.
-Accounting for this behavior is particularly important for time-optimal trajectories, where the drone is always close to its physical limits.
+Accounting for this behavior is important for time-optimal trajectories, where the drone is always close to its physical limits.
 Therefore, global parameters are likely to fail to track the entire trajectory, no matter how many samples are generated.

 Motivated by this observation, we split the trajectory into multiple segments according to the height gradient of the reference.
 In each segment different parameters are assigned to the controller.
-Specifically, we assign each point to the class flat, ascent, or descent if the difference in height $g_z = z[k] - z[k+1]$ with its successor is $|g_z| < 1m, g_z \ge 1m, g_z \le -1m$, respectively.
-The resulting segments are then clustered such that the minimum segment duration is
+Specifically, we assign each point to the class flat, ascent, or descent if the difference in height $g_z = z[k]-z[k+1]$ with its successor is $|g_z| < 1m, g_z \ge 1m, g_z \le -1m$ , respectively.
+This segmentation condition is kept fixed for all experiments and ablated in the appendix.
+The resulting segments are then clustered such that the minimum segment

-Track Max Vel $[m s^{-1}]$ Random Search Bayesian Optimization AutoTune (Ours)
+Track Max Vel Random Bayesian Optimization PSO CMA-ES Gradient AutoTune

-Mat LocalPer RQ SQ Per
+$[\mathrm{ms^{-1}}]$ Search Mat LocalPer RQ SQ Per (1000) (1000) Boosting (Ours)

-Circle 20 100 100 100 100 100 100 100
+Circle 20 100 100 100 100 100 100 100 100 100 100

-Circle 34 65 80 65 60 60 30 100
+Circle 34 65 80 65 60 60 30 100 100 65 100

-Drop 20 40 100 50 50 50 40 100
+Drop 20 40 100 50 50 50 40 100 100 50 100

-Flip 16 80 80 80 80 80 80 100
+Flip 16 80 80 80 80 80 80 100 100 80 100

-Spiral 53 0 10 0 0 10 0 100
+Spiral 53 0 10 0 0 10 0 10 10 10 100

-Qualifier 20 50 75 60 60 60 30 100
+Qualifier 20 50 75 60 60 60 30 75 100 65 100

-Final 22 10 40 40 30 30 25 100
+Final 22 10 40 40 30 30 25 40 100 40 100

 TABLE I: Comparison of AutoTune with the baselines.
-All approaches have a maximum budget of 200 iterations to tune the controller.
-Random search and Bayesian optimization perform well on easy maneuvers, but their performance drops when the speed and angular acceleration required by the trajectory increases.
+All approaches have a maximum budget of 200 samples, except PSO and CMA-ES, whose budget is 1000 samples.
+While all baselines perform well on easy maneuvers, their performance drops when the speed and angular acceleration required by the trajectory increases.
 Conversely, AutoTune can always find parameters to fly the entire trajectory.

-2 seconds.
-Eventually, all the descent and ascent segments with a slope higher than 45° are recursively split into two equal parts, where the first is assigned to the class steep and the second remains assigned to the original class.
+duration is 2 seconds.
+Eventually, all the descent and ascent segments with a slope higher than $45^{\circ}$ are recursively split into two equal parts, where the first is assigned to the class steep and the second remains assigned to the original class.
 Fig. 4 shows the result of the segmentation algorithm in one of our testing maneuvers.
 To account for the strong correlations between segments and keep the optimization global over the trajectory, the controller parameters associated with each segment are updated jointly.
 More details about the joint optimization process and other segmentation examples are available in the appendix.